KnowOneActual/beaubremer-blog/posts/Are You Playing Chess.md

 ---
-title: "Are You Playing Chess, or Just Repeating Lines?"
-description: "Discover why those who claim to be 'playing chess, not checkers' might be missing the real brilliance of strategy."
+title: "The Smartest Person in the Room is Quoting a Movie"
+description: "That person who says they're 'playing chess, not checkers'?
+They're probably just repeating a line they heard somewhere.
+Real strategy doesn't need a catchphrase."
 date: 2025-06-11
 layout: "post.njk"
 tags:
   - posts
+  - strategy
-  - my-thoughts
+  - communication
-  - quotes
+  - pop-culture

 ---

-### Are You Really Playing Chess, or Just Copy-Pasting Lines?

-Let's Talk About That Overused Trope.

-You ever been chatting with someone—maybe they lean back with that little self-satisfied grin—and they drop, “Oh, I’m playing chess while you’re playing checkers”?
-That line’s everywhere, isn’t it?
-It’s the ultimate humblebrag, like, “Yeah, I’m just operating on a higher level, obviously.”
-People toss it into business meetings, family debates, and random arguments online—no situation is safe.

----
+You know the moment.
+You’re in a meeting, a debate, or just scrolling through Twitter, and someone drops the line.
+They lean back, maybe with a self-satisfied little smirk, and say:

+> “I’m playing chess, not checkers.”

+It’s meant to be the ultimate mic drop, a casual announcement that they’re operating on a strategic plane far beyond our mortal comprehension.
+The only problem?
+It’s one of the most borrowed, overused, and misunderstood lines out there.

-### The Overplayed Hand
+### The Humblebrag's Family Tree

-Let’s be real, we’ve all run into this.
-Maybe it’s your boss doing their best to sound clever during a presentation, or some random on Twitter who barely knows what they’re talking about.
-The confidence is almost impressive, except—well, it’s not.
-Especially when they honestly seem to believe this one-liner launches them into genius territory.

----

-### Where Did This Even Come From?

-But here’s what cracks me up: most of these so-called masterminds didn’t even invent the line. oNpe, they just picked it up somewhere—probably from a movie—and now they’re recycling it like it’s some ancient wisdom.
-You see them channeling Denzel in *Training Day* (“This sh*t is chess, it ain’t checkers!”), Or imagining themselves as Kobe Bryant, telling the rookies what’s what.
-Hate to break it to you, but unless you’re actually Denzel or Kobe, maybe don’t get too carried away.

-This phrase isn’t even new!
-Samuel L. Jackson was saying it way back in ’94.
-And you know the business crowd jumped on it—there’s literally a book called *Chess Not Checkers*, as if quoting that makes you the king of strategy.
-I bet the author thought about adding a toy crown with every purchase, just so readers could really feel themselves.

----
+Let's be honest, the person saying this didn't coin the phrase.
+They’re channeling Denzel Washington’s iconic delivery in *Training Day*.
+They're picturing themselves as Kobe Bryant schooling a rookie.
+They might even be quoting a business book—yes, there’s one literally titled *Chess Not Checkers*—as if that makes them a grandmaster of industry.

+The line has been around for decades.
+Samuel L. Jackson used a version of it back in 1994.
+Since then, it’s become the go-to catchphrase for anyone who wants to sound like a mastermind without doing the actual work of, you know, being one.

+### But Here's the Twist: You're Insulting the Wrong Game

+Here’s the real kicker in this whole comparison: Checkers is far from a "simple" game.

+While chess is complex, the number of possible board positions in checkers is estimated to be around **500 billion billion**.
+That’s 5 x 10^20, a number so vast it’s hard to wrap your head around.

+This isn't just a theoretical number.
+It’s the domain of legends like **Dr. Marion Tinsley**, a mathematics professor and arguably the greatest checkers player who ever lived.
+Over 45 years, Tinsley lost only seven games—*seven*.
+He was a quiet genius who could see dozens of moves ahead and once famously defeated a top computer program.

+If anyone was "playing chess," it was the guy who achieved near-perfection in a game with astronomical complexity.
+And he did it with checkers.

-### The Unexpected Genius of Checkers
+### The Irony of a Borrowed Boast

-And here’s the real kicker: checkers, the “easy” game in this tired comparison, is actually wild.
-There are, like, **500 billion billion** possible positions (seriously, that’s not a typo).
-And then you’ve got **Marion Tinsley**, the checkers GOAT, who only lost seven games in 45 years.
-The guy was a math whiz who could see dozens of moves ahead and even schooled a computer.
-If anyone was actually “playing chess,” it was probably him, and he did it with checkers.

----

-### Why It’s Time to Retire the Line

-So when someone busts out this phrase to show off their “strategic genius,” it’s honestly a little cringey.
-Not just because claiming you’re a mastermind is a stretch, but because you’re doing it with a hand-me-down line.
-If you’re so clever, shouldn’t your brilliance show up naturally?
-Isn’t it a bit weird to rely on a catchphrase to prove your point?
-It’s like showing up to a fashion show in the same off-the-rack suit as everyone else and calling yourself a trendsetter.

-If you’re truly that sharp, people are gonna notice.
-You don’t need to quote movies or business books to get your point across.
-When you try so hard to look smart by parroting lines, honestly, you end up looking like a parrot with a WiFi connection.

----

-### Play Your Own Game

-At the end of the day, real strategy and leadership come from actually doing your thing, not repeating what everyone else says.
-So play your own game.
-Let your actions and ideas do the talking.
-And maybe, just maybe, retire the chess vs. checkers line for good—it’s been played out for ages.
+So, when someone deploys the "chess, not checkers" line to signal their superior intellect, it falls flat for two big reasons.

+First, they're using a hand-me-down line to claim originality.
+It's like showing up to a design competition wearing a fast-fashion suit and calling yourself an innovator.
+If your strategic mind is so brilliant, shouldn't your insights speak for themselves?
+Why rely on a cliché to do the heavy lifting?

+Second, they’re accidentally disrespecting a game of incredible depth.
+They're trying to look smart by punching down on something they don't understand—a classic sign of someone who isn't as clever as they think.

+### True Strategy Doesn't Need a Catchphrase

+Real strategic thinking is quiet, deliberate, and demonstrated through action, not announcement.
+It's the ability to navigate complexity, anticipate outcomes, and communicate ideas with clarity and originality.

+The most brilliant people don't need to tell you they're playing a different game.
+You see it in their results.

+Let your work, ideas, and unique perspective do the talking.
+Play your own game, and leave the tired catchphrases to the parrots.